CauseCade/CauseCade-lessons/Bayesian_Network_Pt_6.md

 Now, let us look at the pass-through case, and see if this is any different.
 We have A > B > C as a relationship.
-We propose [2] that High A causes high B, high B causes high C. So, if we have high A, we have high B and consequentiall high C. What if we only know B is high (nothing known about A,C)?
-Well, it should apparent C is high.
+We propose [2] that High A causes high B, high B causes high C. So, if we have high A, we have high B and consequentially high C. What if we only know B is high (nothing known about A,C)?
+Well, it should be apparent C is high.
 We can also reason that if B is high, this must be because the cause (A) is also high.
 Thus, A must also be High.
 If we only know C is high, then we reason twice about the cause and find that A and B must both be high also.